Music Program

 The Music Program supports the development of B.C.
 First Nations music creatives and professionals residing in B.C. through grants and training programs.

-The Music Program funds activities that can lead to professional development opportunities, cultural knowledge transfer and community well-being.
+The Music Program funds activities that can lead to professional development opportunities, knowledge transfer and community well-being.

 This program offers three areas of funding for artists, recording engineers and music industry professionals.
 Explore the areas below to find the right grant for you.